davidgjiang/smart-pixels-ml/README.md

 The relevant variables to edit are:

 #### Path variables
-* `weights_directory`: the directory path where you want to save all of the model checkpoints (hdf5 format)
+* `weights_directory`: the directory path where you want to save all of the model checkpoints
-* `performance_directory`: the directory path where you want to save the results of testing your model on the test sets (parquet format)
+* `performance_directory`: the directory path where you want to save the results of testing your model on the test sets

 #### Threshold optimization variables (OPTIONAL TO CHANGE)
 * `initial_thresholds=[247.8, 668.4, 1662.9]`: these are the starting values for the 3 charge thresholds that were determined from the optimal values trained on a transformer.
 You can leave this as is or test out your own starting values.